donaldlab/OSPREY3/doc/content/contributing/architecture/performance.md

 OSPREY relies on searching exponentially-sized combinatorial spaces to find sequences and conformations of interest for molecular designs.
-Since these search spaces are so astronically huge, the runtime performace of OSPREY has a big impact on the quality of the results that can be found.
+Since these search spaces are so huge, the runtime performance of OSPREY has a big impact on the quality of the results that can be found.
-If OSPREY runs faster, designer can design larger conformation spaces with more interesting options to explore, and can hopefully get more interesting and biologically relevant results.
+If OSPREY runs faster, the designer can design larger conformation spaces with more interesting options to explore, and can hopefully get more interesting and biologically relevant results.
 So there is a large incentive to invest in the engineering of OSPREY to improve runtime performance as much as possible.